§ 4-19-12. Disposition of animals.

-§ 4-19-12 Disposition of animals. (a) Notwithstanding any provision of the general or public laws to the contrary, it shall be unlawful to dispose of any animal by using a carbon monoxide chamber or gas chamber.
-All animals, which must be disposed of by a municipal pound or shelter, the humane society animal shelter, or any other private pound or animal shelter, however, described, must be disposed of by lethal injection.
-In the event of an emergency, if a licensed veterinarian cannot be secured without undue delay and, in the opinion of the animal control officer, animal control administrator, approved humane investigator, or animal shelter employee, the animal is so severely injured, diseased, or suffering in such a manner the animal cannot otherwise be humanely destroyed in an expeditious manner, the animal may be destroyed by shooting; provided, that:
+(a) Notwithstanding any provision of the general or public laws to the contrary, it shall be unlawful to dispose of any animal by using a carbon monoxide chamber or gas chamber.
+All animals that must be disposed of by a municipal pound or shelter, the humane society, an animal shelter, rescue, pet shop, breeder, kennel, or any other entity that is required to be licensed or registered under this chapter must be disposed of by lethal injection.
+In the event of an emergency, if a licensed veterinarian cannot be secured without undue delay and, in the opinion of the animal-control officer, animal-control administrator, approved humane investigator, animal shelter employee, or agent of any other entity so required to be licensed under the provisions of this chapter, the animal is so severely injured, diseased, or suffering in such a manner the animal cannot otherwise be humanely destroyed in an expeditious manner, the animal may be destroyed by shooting; provided, that:

 (1) Maximum precaution is taken to minimize the animal's suffering and to protect other persons and animals;